 Visual Arts at ANU

 Canberra has a thriving art scene and is home to many of Australia’s national cultural institutions.
-The ANU School of Art & Design draws on this for its teaching programs.
-Visual Arts students are able to take advantage of our
+The ANU School of Art & Design draws on our strong connections with these institutions and Canberra’s local art and design organisations for its teaching programs.
+A long-established artist-in-residence program brings some of the world’s most experienced artists to live and work within the School, exposing students to the work and processes of artists of the highest calibre.

 Bachelor of Visual Arts students learn to: